tobinata/api-documentation/README.md

     curl -H "content-type:application/json" -H "x-access-token:YOUR_ACCESS_TOKEN" -H "x-key:YOUR_API_KEY"  https://YOUR_INSTANCE_NAME.whetstoneeducation.com/api/v1/schools;

 If everything checks out, you'll get back all the schools data in Whetstone's database in JSON format.

+When pulling data, there is a 30s limit.
+All requests taking longer than that will trigger a timeout error.
+If you encounter an error, the best course of action is to use query data in multiple requests and combine the data for further processing.
+We also have an [example NodeJS script](https://github.com/WhetstoneEducation/API/blob/master/ExampleScripts/NodeJSExample-LargeDataSets.js) showing how to pull a large amounts of data by month in order to avoid the 30s limit.

 ####Querying Data
 If you want to query the database, you can append a query string to your endpoint.
 In cURL, it would look like this: